Affordable housing

 2. Income from pensions and/or company pensions

-3. Income from pensions (e.g. LVA, BfA, BVG)
+3. Pension income (e.g. LVA, BfA, BVG)

 7. Benefits under the Maintenance Advance Act, from statutory maintenance; childcare costs